Thomas Grüter

-Thomas Grüter (born 8 December 1966) is a retired Swiss football goalkeeper.
+Thomas Grüter (born 8 December 1966) is a Swiss footballer who played as a goalkeeper.
 He played in the second half of the 1980s and in the 1990s.
 He is now businessman and owns an advertising agency.
+Grüter works as a goalkeeping coach for Egyptian club Zamalek SC.

-Football career
+Career

 Grüter started his youth football with local team SK Root but he soon moved to FC Luzern.
 Another year later he moved on to FC Emmenbrücke.
 Grüter was called into the "student selection" of the SFV (including a game in England in front of 25,000 spectators) and later played for the Swiss U-16 and U-17.
 As a 16-year-old he played his debut with Emmenbrücke in the first division.

 Grüter was considered as a greatly talented goalie and was "chased" by half of the teams in the Nationalliga A as he moved from FC Emmenbrücke to the play on the Espenmoos in the pre-season to the 1987–88 Nationalliga A campaign.
 He started for FC St. Gallen, as planned, as substitute goalkeeper behind regular keeper Bruno Huwyler, who for his part was no longer undisputed.
-He played his domestic league debut for FCSG on 23 April 1988 in the 0–2 defeat against Servette.
+He played his domestic league debut for FCSG on 23 April 1988 in a 2–0 defeat against Servette.
 The goal scorers were Karl-Heinz Rummenigge and John Eriksen and there were 13,000 spectators at that match on that day.

 But Grüter had made it and he started the next season as a regular goalie under new head coach Kurt Jara.
-In August 1988 the team FCSG were humiliated by Servette in Geneva, but nobody blamed the goalie for the 1-7 defeat.
+In August 1988 the team FCSG were humiliated by Servette in Geneva, but nobody blamed the goalie for the 7–1 defeat.
 Nevertheless, Grüter was henceforth referred to by a newspaper as an "uncertainty factor" or "fly catcher" and Jara declared he would keep a close eye on his goalkeeper.
-Then in November FCSG were defeated 0-2 by Young Boys and Grüter was demoted to third goalkeeper and from then on played in the reserve team.
+Then in November FCSG were defeated 2–0 by Young Boys and Grüter was demoted to third goalkeeper and from then on played in the reserve team.